CYFERIOUS/NavExercise/README.md

 * When a user clicks the open navigation icon (“hamburger”), the navigation should “push” from left to right.OK
 * The HUGE logo and navigation toggle slide left to right.NO
 * The open navigation icon should change to the close navigation icon (“x”).OK
-* Translucent mask appears over content, right of navigation.NO
+* Translucent mask appears over content, right of navigation.OK
-* The Primary Navigation should include link items and menu items.NO
+* The Primary Navigation should include link items and menu items.OK
 * When a user hovers a Primary Navigation item, it should change color (magenta/light gray).OK
-* When a user clicks a Primary Navigation link item, the browser should navigate to a new page.ok
+* When a user clicks a Primary Navigation link item, the browser should navigate to a new page.OK
-* When a user clicks a Primary Navigation menu item, the Secondary Navigation should “push” down, the chevron should rotate NO 180°.
+* When a user clicks a Primary Navigation menu item, the Secondary Navigation should “push” down, the chevron should rotate  180°.NO
 * When a user hovers a Secondary Navigation item, it should change color (magenta/light gray).OK
-* When a user clicks a Secondary Navigation item, browser should navigate to a new page.NO
+* When a user clicks a Secondary Navigation item, browser should navigate to a new page.OK
 * When a user clicks outside of the navigation, the navigation should close.OK
-* When the navigation closes:NO
+* When the navigation closes:
   * the menu should “pull” from right to left
   * the logo and toggle button should “slide” from right to left
-  * the close icon should change to the open icon
+  * the close icon should change to the open icon:OK
-  * the mask should be hidden
+  * the mask should be hidden:OK